richardjhughes/project-dependencies/README.md

 ```

 This will build for the platform you are running this script on, be it Linux or Mac.

+Note: Please manually build on Windows using Visual Studio.
+See the MSVC packages in `builds -> msvc`.

 To build for iOS, pass the `-ios` flag: